Kewyn-Hallex/chatbot/README.md

 ---

-## 🛠️ Tecnologias Utilizadas
+## 🛠️ Technologies Used

 - Python
 - PySimpleGUI
-- API Gemini
+- Gemini API
-- PIL (Pillow) para manipulação de imagens (se necessário)
+- PIL (Pillow) for image handling (if necessary)

-## 📄 Licença

-Este projeto está sob a licença [MIT](LICENSE).

 ---

-Sinta-se à vontade para contribuir, abrir issues ou sugerir melhorias! 🚀
+## 📄 License

+This project is licensed under the [MIT](LICENSE) license.

+---

+Feel free to contribute, open issues, or suggest improvements! 🚀